cds-mipt/cds-segmentation/README.md

 segment_detect.py - segmentation and subsequent detection based on clustering and classification

 cvat.py - functions for mask reading from xml cvat labeling

+video_creator.py - python script for creation of video from two or one image sequences

 ## Conversion from keras to tensorflow and then to tensorrt